Wiesmann Logo

 Wiesmann Emblem

 A stylized italic font is used for the brand name.
-The letters are very condensed and similar in shape to lowercase.
-The upper corners on the left side are partially rounded and left sharp on the right.
+The letters are very condensed and resemble lowercase letters.
+The upper corners on the left side are partially rounded, while those on the right are left sharp.
 The “e” and “a” have open, rounded lines.
 As for the phrase “MANUFAKTUR DER INDIVIDUALISTEN,” it is written in strict Roman type.
 All characters are uppercase, thin, and not serif.

-The emblem with the gecko image is silvery, and two additional colors are mixed with the main color – black and white.
-There is a gradient in some places, but there are also areas with solid spots.
+The emblem with the gecko image is silvery, and two additional colors are mixed with the main colors, black and white.
+There is a gradient in some places, but there are also solid areas.
 This is done to make the logo look like a three-dimensional car badge.

 Wiesmann Symbol